-- MCISD staff will assess the family's willingness to participate in face-to-face services. - MCISD staff will inform families that due to limited space in evaluation rooms, one parent/guardian will be permitted to attend the in-person services when conducted at the MCISD. - Parents/guardians will perform and record temperature checks and answer the following questions via google form. - Have you, your child or any other member of the household been in close contact with a person who has a positive COVID-19 test? - Are you, your child or any other member of the household currently experiencing any of the COVID-19 Symptoms? (listed on page 28) - If families answer yes to either question, their child will be excluded from face-to-face services until the return to school conditions have been met as outlined below in the section Procedures for COVID exclusions and return to school - MCISD staff will visually check the child and parent/guardian for signs of illness, including all known COVID-19 symptoms (as listed on page 28). - MCISD staff will continue to monitor symptoms throughout the visit and monitor temperatures when those participating in the visit appear ill or "not themselves." - Each school building will identify a staff person who will be responsible for handling questions and reporting about COVID-19 concerns.
+- MCISD staff will assess the family's willingness to participate in face-to-face services. - MCISD staff will inform families that due to limited space in evaluation rooms, one parent/guardian will be permitted to attend the in-person services when conducted at the MCISD. - Parents/guardians will complete a health screening via Google form - If the health screening indicates a child is exhibiting the current COVID-19 symptoms, the child will be excluded until the return to school conditions have been met as outlined in the Exclusion of Children, Household Members and Staff Testing Positive for COVID-19 or Exhibiting Symptoms of COVID-19 section of this document. - MCISD staff will visually check the child and parent/guardian for signs of illness, including all known COVID-19 symptoms (as outlined in this document.) - MCISD staff will continue to monitor symptoms throughout the visit and monitor temperatures when those participating in the visit appear ill or "not themselves." - Each school building will identify a staff person who will be responsible for handling questions and reporting about COVID-19 concerns.
 All MCISD staff will know who this person is and how to contact them.